Church in today’s world is complex

 Click here to learn more about the characteristics of a Thriving Congregation.

-Shared Learning Cohorts will focus on rethinking congregational thriving, church sustainability and emerging young adult ministries.
+Shared Learning Cohorts focus on rethinking congregational thriving, church sustainability and emerging young adult ministries.

 • Nine month, churchwide process with facilitated workshops, worship focus and small group discussions.